Synovial Sarcoma by Reverse Transcriptase PCR (RT-PCR), Paraffin

 Cautions Discusses conditions that may cause diagnostic confusion, including improper specimen collection and handling, inappropriate test selection, and interfering substances

-Reliable results are dependent on adequate specimen collection, and processing.
+Reliable results are dependent on adequate specimen collection and processing.
 This test has been validated on formalin-fixed, paraffin-embedded tissues; other types of fixatives are discouraged.
 Improper treatment of tissues, such as decalcification, may cause PCR failure.
+False-negative results may occur in tumor specimens when tumor cells comprise <10% of the cell population.
+Tumor cells may be enriched by macrodissection to avoid false-negative results.

-Clinical diagnosis and/or therapy should not be based solely on the results of this assay.
-The results should be considered in conjunction with clinical information, histologic evaluation, and/or additional diagnostic tests.
+Clinical diagnosis and therapy should not be based solely on the results of this assay.
+The results should be considered in conjunction with clinical information, histologic evaluation, and additional diagnostic tests.

 Reference Values Describes reference intervals and additional information for interpretation of test results.
 May include intervals based on age and sex when appropriate.
 Intervals are Mayo-derived, unless otherwise designated.
 If an interpretive report is provided, the reference value field will state this.